MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/sdk.md

 > [!IMPORTANT]
 >
 > These features are **in preview and subject to change**.
 Your feedback is not only welcome, but  critical to ensure we deliver the features **you** need.
->
-> During the initial preview only the JavaScript SDK is available, but a .NET SDK should arrive shortly.

 ## JavaScript